jdoleary/Spellmasons/docs/TasksCurrent.md

 # Bugs
 - wsPie: When reconnects occur it adds a bunch of 'clientId' strings to the end of the url
 - wsPie: There seems to be a way in which pie connects successfully but onConnectInfo is never called and so it never resolves
-- after quitting single player to main menu and trying to go into multiplayer:
-    - window.disconnect is not a function
-    - and multiplayer button doesn't work
 - push bloat hurt prediction resulted in weird prediction lines
 - Permanently fix liquid
     - weird liquid : 0.5211362200270263